NeoEcc/domain-adaptation/files/README.md

 ## Content
-This folder contains the files required to train the model in `/crops` (produced by defauly by `scripts/resize_to_target`), as well as the useful information produced by severak utility functions in `/txt`
+This folder will contain the files required for training and other miscellaneous files.

+Several scripts will produce files in subfolders here, such as in `/crops` (produced by defauly by `scripts/resize_to_target`), as well as the useful information produced by several utility functions in `/txt`.

 It can also contain the files downloaded from the the OpenOrganelle dataset; using `scripts/get_filtered_from_bucket` or `scripts/get_all`, only mithocondria files or all files are downloaded.